arunpraba/reactjs.org/src/content/reference/react/StrictMode.md

 **With Strict Mode, you immediately see that there is a problem** (the number of active connections jumps to 2).
 Strict Mode runs an extra setup+cleanup cycle for every Effect.
 This Effect has no cleanup logic, so it creates an extra connection but doesn't destroy it.
 This is a hint that you're missing a cleanup function.

-Strict Mode lets you notice such mistakes early in the process.
+Strict Mode enables you notice such mistakes early in the process.
 When you fix your Effect by adding a cleanup function in Strict Mode, you *also* fix many possible future production bugs like the select box from before:

 <Sandpack>